This fresh tomato pineapple salsa is a great way to utilize your tomato harvest, and the added pineapple gives extra tangy sweetness.

 - Combine the ingredients from the food processor to the bowl of tomatoes and pineapple.
 Add salt and mix well.

-- This will keep for several days in the refrigerator, though you may want to drain any accumulated liquid.
+- This will keep for several days in the refrigerator in an airtight container, though you may want to drain any accumulated liquid.

 Nutrition